-Often probability forecasts are given as a cumulative probability CP that some threshold will be met.
-In Fig. 20.20, the lowest solid line represents a cumulative probability of CP = 10% (there is a 10% chance that the observed temperature will be colder than this forecast temperature) and the highest solid black line is for CP = 90% (there is a 90% chance that the observation will be colder than this forecast).
+Often, probability forecasts are given as a cumulative probability CP that some threshold will be met or exceeded.
+In Fig. 20.20, the lowest solid line represents a cumulative probability of CP = 10% (there is a 10% chance that the observed wind speed will be slower than this forecast speed) and the highest solid line is for CP = 90% (there is a 90% chance that the observation will be slower than this other forecast speed).

-For example, using Fig. 20.20 we could tell a farmer that there is 35% chance the low temperature will be below freezing ( $T{threshold} = 0^{\circ}$ C) on 6 - 7 Jan 2011.
+For example, using Fig. 20.20 we could tell a windfarm operator that there is 20% chance the speed will be faster than $M{threshold} = 80 \text{ km h}^{-1}$ on Day 4.

-Calibrated probabilistic forecast for the minimum temperature $(T{min} \,^{\circ}C)$ at Vancouver Airport (CYVR) for 2 to 17 Jan 2011.
-The thin white line surrounded by black is the median (50% of the observations should fall below this line, and 50% above).
-The black, dark grey, medium grey, and light grey regions span $\pm 10\%$ , 20%, 30%, and 40% of cumulative probability around the median.
-The dashed lines are $\pm 49\%$ around the median - namely, 98% of the time the observations should fall between the dashed lines.
-The dots are the raw forecasts from each of the 42 members of the North American Ensemble Forecast System.
+Calibrated probabilistic forecast for hub-height wind speed at a wind farm.
+The green line with dots surrounded by black is the median (50% of the observations should fall below this line, and 50% above).
+The black, dark grey, medium grey, and light grey regions span $\pm 10\%$, 20%, 30%, and 40% of cumulative probability around the median.
+The dashed lines span $\pm 49\%$ around the median; namely, 98% of the time the observations should fall between the dashed lines. (from Univ. of British Columbia.)

+20.7.
 FORECAST QUALITY & VERIFICATION

 NWP forecasts can have both systematic error and random error (see Appendix A).
 By making ensemble forecasts you can reduce random errors caused by the chaotic nature of the atmosphere.
-By postprocessing each ensemble member using Model Output Statistics, you can reduce systematic errors (biases) before computing the ensemble average.
+By post-processing each ensemble member using Model Output Statistics, you can reduce systematic errors (biases) before computing the ensemble average.
 After making these corrections, the forecast is still not perfect.
-How good is the forecast?
+But how good is the forecast?